Are the Controls Locked?

 The control panel features a sensitive surface that responds to a light touch of your finger.
 To ensure your selections are registered, touch the control panel with your finger tip, not your fingernail.
 When selecting a setting or option, simply touch its name.

 Much like a screen on a cell phone, the electronic touch control panel of the dryer does not respond as well when moisture is present.
 If there is moisture present on the control panel or your hands, it is possible the controls will not respond.
 Dry your hands and clear the control panel of moisture with a clean, dry cloth.

 Has a household fuse blown or circuit breaker tripped?

-Gas dryers use 1 household fuse or circuit breaker.
-Make sure it is intact and tight.
-You can test the breaker by turning the circuit breaker off and then back on.
+Gas dryers use 1 household fuse or circuit breakers.
+Make sure it is intact and tight, you can test the breaker by turning the circuit breaker off and then back on.
 Replace the fuse(s) or reset the circuit breaker(s).
 If the problem continues, call an electrician.